hitode909/web-overlay/README.md

 # WebOverlay

-Annotate A Web Page and Take a Screenshot.
+Annotate A Web Page and Take a Screenshot with PhantomJS.

 ```
 URL + Overlays(CSS Selectors + Labels) => Screenshot with annotation overlays